Anglian League Rules - last amended 18th May 2018

 The Anglian League

 The Anglian League was formed at Thetford Golf Club on 27th October 1968 when representatives of the Counties of Cambridgeshire, Leicestershire & Rutland, Lincolnshire, Norfolk, Northamptonshire and Suffolk met and agreed rules and conditions for an annual programme of league matches to commence in 1969.

 The Anglian League formed a second team league in 1977; the matches are played on the same day as the first team matches, one at home and one away.

 The Anglian League formed a Junior Championship for boys under 18 that commenced in 1980.
-The format is two qualifying matched between Cambridgeshire, Norfolk and Suffolk in the east and Leicestershire & Rutland, Lincolnshire and Northamptonshire in the west. the final is between the winners of the qualifiers.
+The format is two qualifying matches between Cambridgeshire, Norfolk and Suffolk in the East and Leicestershire & Rutland, Lincolnshire and Northamptonshire in the West.
+The final is between the winners of the qualifiers.
 The venue of the qualifiers rotates every three years and the final every six years.

 Players must adhere to host club dress code on and off the course.

 Players are allowed to wear shorts in all Anglian League Matches, providing they meet the following criteria.

 a.
 They must be county issue